mahmoodsheikh36/pmus/readme.md

 liking songs and adding songs and stuff is currently done through communicating directly with the remote database with other scripts, the daemon should have the functionality to do all of that

 the program doesnt close the database connections when its terminated, dunno if this matters when using sqlite

+when listing songs, sort them by last listened to